antaldaniel/reprex/content/post/2022-09-13-the-hague-innovators-award/index.md

 authors:  ["daniel_antal"]

-tags:  ["Reprex", "The Hague", "Netherlands"]
+tags:  ["Reprex", "The Hague", "Netherlands", "The Hague Innovators Challenge 2022"]

 summary:  "Reprex is a finalist for The Hague Innovators Award 2022, and the prize of the audience, in the startup category with our respectable competitors, Sibö, WECO, STHRIVE and ECOBLOQ."